CIBC Lowers Bombardier, Inc. Class B (TSE:BBD.B) Price Target to C$0.40

-Bombardier, Inc. Class B (TSE:BBD.B) had its price target decreased by CIBC from C$0.45 to C$0.40 in a research note published on Monday, Analyst Ratings Network reports.
+Bombardier, Inc. Class B (TSE:BBD.B) had its price target cut by CIBC from C$0.45 to C$0.40 in a research report sent to investors on Monday, Analyst Ratings Network reports.

 Bombardier Inc, together with its subsidiaries, manufactures and sells transportation equipment worldwide.
 The company operates in four segments: Business Aircraft, Commercial Aircraft, Aerostructures and Engineering Services, and Transportation.
 The Business Aircraft segment designs, manufactures, and provides aftermarket support for Learjet, Challenger, and Global business jets.